Who Were Robert Hawkins’ Victims? Why Did He Kill People? How Did He Die?

 Image Credit: Omaha World Herald

 On December 5, 2007, the state of Nebraska witnessed one of the deadliest mass murders in its history when a teen assailant fired a semiautomatic assault rifle in front of the Von Maur department store at Westroads Mall in Omaha, Nebraska.
-The shooting took place at around 1:43–1:49 pm and resulted in the death of 8 people and a further 4 individuals were wounded.
-The 8 victims of the mindless carnage were:
+The shooting took place at around 1:43–1:49 pm and resulted in the death of 8 people, and a further four individuals were wounded.
+The eight victims of the mindless carnage were:

-Beverly Flynn, 47, was employed at the Von Maur store in the capacity of a gift wrapper.
+Beverly Flynn, 47, was employed at the Von Maur store as a gift wrapper.
 She also joined NP Dodge Co. as a real estate agent in 2006 and always planted a rose bush in every house she sold.
 She was shot in the chest and died at the Creighton University Medical Center.
 Janet Jorgensen, 66, was a friendly and outgoing individual who had been a long-time employee at Von Maur’s gift department.
-Cherished by customers and co-workers alike, she is mourned by her friends, husband, 3 children, and 8 grandchildren.
+Cherished by customers and co-workers alike, she is mourned by her friends, husband, three children, and eight grandchildren.

 Gary Joy, 56, was an amateur writer who loved penning stories and poems at his leisure.
 He was a devoted son to his 91-year-old mother, Inez Joy, and had died even before he could be rushed to the hospital.
 John McDonald, 65, from Council Bluffs, Iowa, was a music buff, strummed on his guitar, and excelled at playing bridge.
 He, along with his wife, Kathy McDonald, was getting Christmas gifts packed at the Von Maur department store when the shooting happened.
 They tried to hide behind a chair, but he got shot and died on the spot.